eshajulka/BC-COMS-1016.github.io/final-project.md

 Your data might be clustered very closely where all the points are imposed on top of one another.
 This can make it difficult to determine areas of the plot that are the most dense or where most observations lie.
 The plots above present 2 discrete variables and their observations are plotted.
- On the left plot, the data values are overlaid (each data point on the plot we see actually corresponds to a couple of data points)
+ On the left plot, the data values are overlaid (each data point on the plot we see actually corresponds to a couple of data points).
 On the right plot, we add some random noise to the variables and then plot them.
 This reveals a jittered scatter plot in which we have a better understanding on where popular combinations of these 2 variables exist.
 We now see that there were actually clusters of data points that we might have missed with the visualization on the left.